AybikeDilek/mef04g-a-k-a-r/index.md

 - We observed the five accomplished projects in the last three years, with the highest problem index (indicator created by the group) and affected locations.
 S.Yolu Z.Burnu-Bakırköy had the highest problem index.
 This project took approximately six months.
 - We investigated the relationship between municipality election and the number of running projects/constructions and so forth.
 - We checked the effect of the pandemic on the accident notifications and seen that there was a strong effect of the pandemic due to the lockdowns between March and April in 2020.
-- We showed the distribution of announcement types during holiday terms.
+- We showed the distribution of announcement types during holiday terms and commented on the reasons behind these announcements.

 #### Data Sources